Michorlab/2type-sim/README.md

 )
 ~~~

-# bdmsim
+# BIRDMAN

-bdmsim is a package to generate the distribution for a 2-type
+BIRDMAN is a package to generate the distribution for a 2-type
 birth-death-mutation process with irreversible mutations by numerically
 solving the PGF then simulating from the 2D distribution.